-Income drawdown is essentially a way of taking the money you’ve built up in your pension pot, as and when you need it.
+Income drawdown is essentially a way of taking the money you have built up in your pension pot, as and when you need it.
 The money you haven’t yet taken out stays invested, so it has the potential to grow (or indeed fall) in value.
-You’ll also pay charges on the money you’ve got invested, which is important to bear in mind.
+You will also pay charges on the money you have got invested, which is important to bear in mind.

 You might not know this, but the money you pay into your pension doesn’t sit in a bank vault somewhere, gathering dust.
 Instead it’s invested in one or more investment funds.
-Investment funds invest in a range of assets (such as shares, bonds and property) with the aim of achieving certain objectives, such as investment growth.
+Investment funds invest in a range of assets (such as shares, bonds and property).
+The aim of investment funds is to achieve objectives based on your attitude to risk, such as investment growth.